Developer

 • Share your results in the technical review ticket

-• Complete the annual review survey via your initial technical review ticket
+• Complete the annual review survey via your new annual review ticket, referencing the previously approved review tickets for this app.

-• Use the latest version of your app for all tests
+• You must use the latest version of your app for all required tests.

 2. Test your app's performance at scale